yanmingng/mysite/README.md

 🚀 Live Site: https://www.ngyanming.com/

 📌 About This Project:
 This is my personal portfolio website, built from scratch to showcase my skills, projects, and background in web design and business marketing.
-It serves as both a resume and a platform for potential employers or clients to learn more about me.

 🎨 Features:
 Responsive Design – Optimized for desktop, tablet, and mobile devices.